Bat Lash

-Bartholomew "Bat" Aloysius Lash is a fictional Western superhero character in the DC Universe.
+Bartholomew Aloysius "Bat" Lash is a fictional Western superhero character in the DC Universe.
 A self-professed pacifist, ladies' man, and gambler, Bat Lash's adventures have been published by DC Comics since 1968.

 Character origin

 In 1968, Carmine Infantino, newly installed editorial director of DC Comics, and his editor, Joe Orlando, came up with the name and basic premise of the loner whose family had been wiped out by murderous thugs, and then brought in Sheldon Mayer (former DC editor and creator of Sugar and Spike) and Sergio Aragonés (an artist best known for his comedic illustrations in Mad magazine) to further flesh out the concept.

 Mayer wrote the first appearance (Showcase #76, August 1968).
 Infantino claimed to have greatly rewritten it.
 The assignment was then handed to Aragonés, with Denny O'Neil doing the dialog over Aragonés' plots, and Nick Cardy providing the art.
 Issues were produced in a variation of the full script method.
 First, Aragonés would create a plot in thumbnail sketch form, then O'Neil would write the dialog, and last came Cardy's finished art.